TrustworthyDL/LeBA/README.md

 #### Prepare Data
 You can put ImageNet images and label file in dir `images` or try our example images in `images` first.
-Note that you can find dataset IMGN1 in our paper from this [Repo](https://github.com/prior-guided-rgf/Prior-Guided-RGF).
+Note that you can find dataset IMGN1 in our paper in [Baidu driver](https://pan.baidu.com/s/1nt5guRByhu-hVo-98fj0SA) (Password：wawy) and
 #### Prepare Models
 You can prepare your own model as victim model or surrogate model, and  modify function `get_models` in `data_utils.py`.
 We provide pretrain ImageNet model from torchvision, note that we test in pretrain model from Tensorflow-Slim in paper.